Dave Morton

-David James Morton (born 24 September 1953 in Eccles, Lancashire, England) is a former international motorcycle speedway rider who started his career with the Crewe Kings.
-He represented England at test level.
-His brother Chris Morton was also a speedway rider.
+David James Morton (born 24 September 1953 in Eccles, Lancashire) is a former international motorcycle speedway rider from England.
+He earned 18 international caps for the England national speedway team.

+Career

+Morton started his career with the Crewe Kings during the 1971 British League Division Two season.
+He was signed by Hackney Hawks in 1973 from Crewe Kings.
+He won the British Best Pairs in 1975 and his best domestic season on an individual basis was the 1976 British League season, when he recorded an impressive 10.28 league average for Hackney.

-He was signed by Hackney Hawks in 1973 from Crewe Kings but missed almost the entire 1977 season with a broken leg.
-He requested a transfer in 1978 and was swapped for Finn Thomsen from Wolverhampton Wolves.
+Morton almost missed the entire 1977 season with a broken leg.
+He requested a transfer in 1978 and was swapped for Finn Thomsen from Wolverhampton Wolves, where he rode for three seasons.

 He won the New Zealand Championship in 1975.
 He was also British Finalist (1975, 1976, 1978, 1980) and New Zealand Champion (1975).